 It makes everything leading up to that point and everything after legitimate.
 It is also a point of reference for payment and material discussions that may happen down the road.

 Any good contractor will have no problem signing a contract.
 In fact, they will bring it to you.
 They will offer full disclosure to the terms of the deal, without rushing you to sign or read quickly.

 Do not hire someone to work on your roof without a contract.
 No matter how small the job may seem, or how big of a hassle, the contract binds both parties.

 It is your insurance for the job to be completed on an agreed price point at an agreed deadline.
 It is the contractor’s guarantee of payment.
 It also shows your their plans for choosing and laying materials.

 Now that you are aware of what bad roofing looks like, you can be confident in choosing your next contractor.

-Contact us today for your home or business roofing project.
+Contact our Greenville roofing company today for your home or business roofing project.